Title VI Policy Notice

 Civil Rights Complaint Procedures (ADA, DBE, EEO, Title VI, Environmental Justice)

-This policy (txoj caiis) intended to provide guidance to Metro Ride employees in dealing with complaints regarding the American's with Disabilities Act (ADA), Disadvantaged Business Enterprise (DBE), Equal Employment Opportunity (EEO), Title VI and Environmental Justice (EJ).
+This policy (txoj caiis) is intended to provide guidance to Metro Ride employees in dealing with complaints regarding the American's with Disabilities Act (ADA), Disadvantaged Business Enterprise (DBE), Equal Employment Opportunity (EEO), Title VI and Environmental Justice (EJ).

 All complaints regarding the aforementioned programs shall be dealt with as follows: